entity-framework-relaciones-uno-a-muchos

 • 4 min

-In other words, a record in one table can be related to multiple records in another table, but a record in the second table can only be associated with one record in the first table.
+In other words, a record in one table can be related to several records in another table, but a record in the second table can only be associated with one record in the first table.

-This is the most common type of relationship in databases
+This is the most common type of relationship in databases.

 Let’s model a system where:

-• A Blog can have many Posts.
+• One Blog can have many Posts.

-• Each Post belongs to one Blog.
+• Each Post belongs to only one Blog.

 public class Blog